-Kinetics, or rates of chemical reactions, represents one of the most complex topics faced by high-school and college chemistry students.
+Kinetics, or rates of chemical reactions, represent one of the most complex topics faced by high-school and college chemistry students.
 The rate of a chemical reaction describes how the concentrations of products and reactants changes with time.
 As a reaction proceeds, the rate tends to decrease because the chance of a collision between reactants becomes progressively lower.
 Chemists therefore tend to describe reactions by their “initial” rate, which refers to the rate of reaction during the first few seconds or minutes.

 In general, chemists represent chemical reactions in the form